MicroMEC/documentation/architecture/umec_use_cases.md

 # MicroMEC Use cases

-There are different use cases for µMEC, and in fact we have used it as a basis for competitions to invent and implement them.
+There are different use cases for uMEC, and in fact we have used it as a basis for competitions to invent and implement them.

 ## [IoThon 2019](https://iothon.io)